Skip to content

 endpoint

 Endpoint to use; usually generated automatically for AWS from region.
-For MinIO, use the full URL (including scheme like https://) of your MinIO endpoint.
+For MinIO and Digital Ocean, use the full URL (including scheme like https://) of your S3-compatible storage endpoint.

 cache